 In June 2022, The EFTA States and Thailand met in Borgarnes, Iceland, to relaunch free trade negotiations.
-Since then, two rounds of negotiations were held, the latest from 1 to 4 November 2022 in Geneva.
-The report of the second round is available here.
+Since then, seven rounds of negotiations were held, the latest from 6 to 9 November 2023 in Geneva.
+The public report of the last round is available here.

 The negotiations towards a Free Trade Agreement with Thailand were originally launched in October 2005.
 Two rounds of negotiations have been held between 2005 and 2006.
 The negotiations were on hold from 2006 to 2022.

 You can find EFTA’s objectives in the free trade negotiations with the Kingdom of Thailand in the section below.

 EFTA’s objectives in the free trade negotiations with the Kingdom of Thailand

 EFTA aims at concluding an ambitious and comprehensive free trade agreement with the Kingdom of Thailand covering the relevant fields on the free trade agenda and in line with the respective trade interests and sensitivities of all Parties.
 EFTA States aim at receiving at least the same treatment Thailand offers to its other trading partners.
 This includes going beyond existing obligations in the World Trade Organisation (WTO) and other international agreements where appropriate and promoting preferential trade relations beneficial to all that contribute to sustainable development.
 These priorities are outlined below in more details.